id3tech/Source-Immo-Wordpress-Plugin/readme.md

 ## New filters
-* New filter for addenda formating level (default value is 2): si/listing/addanda/format_level
+* New filter for addenda formatting level (default value is 2): si/listing/addanda/format_level

 ## Other things